kleinmann-orm/kleinmann-orm/docs/indexes.rst

             if parser_name:
                 self.extra = f" WITH PARSER {parser_name}"

-Differently for `Postgres`, you should inherit `tortoise.contrib.postgres.indexes.PostgresIndex`:
+Differently for `Postgres`, you should inherit `kleinmann.contrib.postgres.indexes.PostgresIndex`:

 .. code-block:: python3